 European or Common mistletoe, Viscum album

-This season many of us will be hanging mistletoe as part of a long-standing tradition.
-And while kissing under its evergreen branches is a holiday ritual, the plant doesn’t necessarily have our best interests in mind.
+For centuries, people have been hanging mistletoe as an expression of love and romance.
+Unfortunately though, the relationship is one-sided, as the plant doesn’t return the same feelings.
 Why?
-Because mistletoe contains a Christmas cocktail of toxins that can be harmful to human and pet health.
-I’d advise keeping it out of reach if it’s going to be part of your seasonal decorations.
+Because mistletoe contains a Christmas cocktail of toxins that when ingested can be harmful to humans and pets.
+I’d advise keeping it out of reach if you’re planning to make it part of your holiday décor.

 WHAT IT IS

-For all its romantic associations, mistletoe is in fact no loving plant.
-In nature, it is known as parasitic.
-That means it specializes in attaching to the branches of a tree or shrub and penetrating it with its roots to steal water and other nutrients.
+For all its romantic associations, mistletoe is no loving plant.
+In fact, it is parasitic.
+That means it specializes in attaching to the branches of a tree or shrub and penetrating it to steal water and other nutrients.

-And while its deep green, ball-like form adds a touch of ‘life’ to bare branches, once mistletoe gets its roots into a plant it starts to destroy it.
+And while its deep green, ball-like form adds a touch of ‘life’ to bare branches, once mistletoe gets its roots into a plant it immediately begins to destroy it.
 This usually requires the removal of all infested limbs and in some cases entire trees in which there are large-scale invasions.

 Attractive but parasitic bright green clusters of European mistletoe

-As if that weren’t troubling enough, mistletoe seeds are also easily spread.
-Those pretty white berries that add a frosty touch to the sprig?
+As if that weren’t bad enough, mistletoe seeds are also easily dispersed.
+Those pretty white berries that add a festive touch to the sprig?
 Birds love them.
-As they’re carried away, the berries’ sticky pulp drops onto the upper branches of shrubs and trees, ‘planting’ seeds on other species.
+As they’re carried away, the berries’ sticky pulp drops onto the upper branches of shrubs and trees, sowing seeds on other species.

 All told, it can take up to two years for a mistletoe to fully develop within a plant.
-Once it has firmly taken root, it sends out aerial shoots that typically weaken and distort the host.
+Once firmly rooted, it sends out aerial shoots that typically weaken and distort the host.
 Sometimes it even kills it.

 WHAT HAPPENS IF I EAT MISTLETOE?